Skip to main content

 A standard wellness panel provides a surface-level map of your internal landscape.
 Interpreting this map requires a deeper appreciation for how these systems communicate and influence one another.
 The financial decision to participate gives way to a clinical opportunity to listen to what your body is saying.

-The data collected in a typical screening often includes a (total cholesterol, LDL, HDL, triglycerides), a measure of glycemic control (fasting glucose or A1C), and blood pressure.
+The data collected in a typical screening often includes a lipid panel (total cholesterol, LDL, HDL, triglycerides), a measure of glycemic control (fasting glucose or A1C), and blood pressure.
 Each of these markers, while valuable in isolation, gains profound significance when viewed as part of a larger, integrated system.

 They are the downstream effects of upstream hormonal signals.
 An elevation in triglycerides, for example, is a cardiovascular risk marker and a powerful signal of how your body is processing carbohydrates, a process governed by the hormone insulin.